 Edward Thomas Rutledge and Elizabeth Graem

-Edward Thomas Rutledge was born in 1670, and was of County Kildare, Ireland.
+Edward Thomas Rutledge was born in 1670, and was of County Kildare, Ireland to John James Rutledge and Lady Jane Anne Stewart.
 It is believed that Edward was a farmer in County Tyrone, Ireland.
 The family was originally Norman and crossed to Ireland from France.
 With the Christian names of his children, he could have Scotch ancestry.

 Elizabeth Graem was born in 1670.

-Edward and Elizabeth have a son, Andrew Rutledge, born in 1709.
+Edward and Elizabeth have a son born in about 1709, Andrew Rutledge, (1706-1755).
 He studied and earned a degree of L.L.B. from Trinity College, Dublin, Ireland.

 Andrew Rutledge was thirty years old when he arrived in Charleston, South Carolina in 1730.
 The King's Council granted him 1000 acres in Kingston, but he did not want to be a farmer.
 He traded it for 150 acres in Christ Church Parish (Charleston).
 (A parish is also known as a county in most states.)
 He practiced law as an attorney in Charleston, South Carolina.
 He represented Christ Church Parish in six Royal Assemblies.

 Andrew Rutledge met Colonel Hugh Hext (1662-1732) who owned many tracts of land, and Andrew won a lawsuit for him.
 Hugh Hext had come to the New World in 1684 from Dorsetshire, England.
 He had been a lieutenant in the English army serving in Flanders.
-Hext was an old man, at about the age of 61 years, with a young second wife, Sarah Boone (1703-1743), who was about 20 years old when they married on November 2, 1723.
-Hugh and Sarah had one child, a daughter, Sarah Hext (1724-1792).
+Hext was an old man, at about the age of 61 years, with a young second wife, Sarah Boone (1705-November 2, 1743), who was about 20 years old when they married on November 2, 1723.
+Hugh and Sarah had one child, a daughter, Sarah Hext (1724-April 22, 1792).
 Hugh Hext owned plantations in St. Helena, Edisto Islands, and on the Waccamaw River, the Stono River, and the Wandow River.

 John Rutledge was a doctor as a ship's surgeon in the East India merchant service and Andrew Rutledge wrote to his brother in about 1732, requesting he move to Charleston.
 John immigrated from County Tyrone, Ireland, to South Carolina around 1735.
 He lived with his brother Andrew, and his wife Sarah Boone Hext Rutledge, and Sarah's young daughter, Sarah Hext, who is now about 11 years old.
 He opened a doctor's office on Broad Street and put out a sign, "Dr. John Rutledge, Master of Physick."